 "When our local hospice suggested we apply for a wish for Grace, we wanted to choose a wish that would enrich her experience.

-"We tried out a trike at the hospice and Grace loved riding in it, so that’s what we chose for Grace.
-Because of the way her epilepsy compromises her stability, an adapted bike would need to have a wheelchair on the front so the rider can keep an eye on Grace."
+"We tried out a trike at the hospice and Grace loved riding in it, so that’s what we chose for her.
+Because of the way her epilepsy compromises her stability, she needed an adapted bike with a wheelchair on the front so the rider could keep an eye on Grace."

 A breath of fresh air

-"We have lots of lovely flat cycle paths where we live, so it’ll be wonderful for Grace to explore in the fresh air and give her respite from the pain, trauma and medication she deals with on a daily basis."
+"We have lots of lovely flat cycle paths where we live, so it’s wonderful for Grace to explore in the fresh air and give her respite from the pain, trauma and medication she deals with on a daily basis."

-You can sponsor Grace’s wish for a trike - help her enjoy the freedom and joy that childhood should be filled with today.
+Thank you to everyone who sponsored Grace’s wish for a trike, helping her enjoy the freedom and joy that childhood should be filled with.